Blunk-electronic/setup-online-training/README.md

 Working on a remote server in graphical mode is based on the *VNC*, *noVNC* or *RDP* protocol.
 They use the port numbers 5901, 5801 or 3389 respectively.
 Whatever protocol you will be using, it must be tunneled from your location to the location of the training server.
 In our case we will setup a tunnel for each protocol.
+With *Linux* you don't need *RDP*.
 The protocol for the tunnel is SSH (port 22).
-So each protocols mentioned above will be wrapped in SSH.
+So each protocol mentioned above will be wrapped in SSH.

 ### Windows
 Start *Putty* and do the setup as depicted in the follwing screenshots.